 The Pembina Rotary Community North Trails are located 7 km northeast of Drayton Valley.
 The 16 km of trails are well travelled and border the North Saskatchewan River Valley.
 Most of the trails stay above the embankment with a few beautiful exceptions.

-The Hilltop and Hillside Trails.
-Located on the east side of the North Saskatchewan River near Willey West Campground and just off of Range Road 71, these 9.7 km of trails meander up and down the steep terrain of the North Saskatchewan River embankments.
+The Hilltop and Hillside Trails are located on the east side of the North Saskatchewan River near Willey West Campground and just off of Range Road 71, these 9.7 km of trails meander up and down the steep terrain of the North Saskatchewan River embankments.
 Cycling these trails promises to be a heart pumping experience.
 For a slower pace, bring your mobile device with your QR Code Scanner to turn the Hilltop Trail into an interpretative experience.